 ‘Dhá mhilliún déag fáilte dhaoibh go fearann Oirialla … twelve million welcomes to you to the land of Oriel.’

-The ORIEL ARTS PROJECT is a website of reclamation and renewal, with over 150 pages of information and over 40 videos on it.
-It was researched, filmed and compiled in 2015- 2017 and funded by The Arts Council/An Chomhairle Ealaíon Traditional Arts Funding
+The ORIEL ARTS PROJECT is a major project of cultural reclamation and renewal, compiled and directed by Dr Pádraigín Ní Uallacháin.
+It has over 150 pages of information and over 40 videos (2019-2021) and funded by The Arts Council/An Chomhairle Ealaíon Traditional Arts Project Funding.

 There are six main sections on the Homepage and Menu: